Huntridge Theater: History

 Construction began with a ground breaking announcement in the Las Vegas Review-Journal on April 6, 1944.
-The theater opened on October 10, 1944. with a press release boasting seating for 950, the first theater in the city to be completely air-conditioned, and state of the art projection equipment that is manufactured to 100,000th of an inch tolerance ("eliminating eye strain!").
-It was operated by the Commonwealth Theater Company of Las Vegas, and later the Huntridge Theater Company of Las Vegas.
-Both companies were headed by Thomas Oakey of Las Vegas.
-The Huntridge Theater Company, which took ownership in 1951, was partially owned by the actresses Loretta Young and Irene Dunne.
+The theater opened on October 10, 1944. with a press release boasting seating for 950, and state of the art projection equipment that is manufactured to 100,000th of an inch tolerance ("eliminating eye strain!").
+It was operated by the Commonwealth Theater Company of Las Vegas, and later the Huntridge Theater Company of Las Vegas, headed by Thomas Oakey of Las Vegas.
 The theater was built on land which had been owned by the international business magnate Leigh S. J. Hunt, before he left it to his son Henry Leigh Hunt in 1933.
 The Huntridge Theater and the surrounding Huntridge subdivision are named after the Hunt family.

-In 1951, Nevada Theater Corp., managed by Lloyd Katz, leases the Huntridge Theater and would de-segregate them in the coming years.
-The Huntridge Theater is said to have been the first non-segregated theater in Las Vegas.
+In 1951, Nevada Theater Corp., managed by Lloyd Katz, leased the Huntridge Theater and would de-segregate them in the coming years.
 Katz is warmly regarded by those growing up in the neighborhood for his 25-cent admission for children during Saturday morning Kiddie Matinee, featuring Disney movies, Roy Rogers westerns, and Looney Tunes animated shorts.
 In 1963, the Huntridge hosted the world premiere of the film Love Is a Ball.

 The theater was purchased by Frank Silvaggio in 1977, and in November 1980 the theater was partitioned into a 2-screen theater.
 In 1992, Richard Lenz leases the theater, tears down the dividing wall and converts it into a live events hall: Huntridge Performing Arts Theater.